AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Pre-Open Telegrams**
    In some setups, it’s necessary to send one or more preparatory telegrams to select the correct door.
 This feature allows you to define and send a sequence of telegrams before the `open_door` telegram is executed.

-- **Door Opener Mode**
+- **Relay Mode**
-   It is now possible to activate the integrated relay instead of sending a BUS telegram to open the entrance door.
+   It is now possible to activate the integrated relay when opening the entrance doors.
-   This can be configured using the `Door Opener Mode` setting and is especially useful for older analog systems.
+   This can be configured using the `Relay Mode` setting.

 - **Show Bus Activity via Status LED**
    Added a new switch that, when enabled, makes the status LED blink briefly to indicate bus activity.
 Helpful for debugging and verifying communication with the door system.
 Disabled by default.